 Many of the secrets of successful performers can be applied by entrepreneurs to increase their own creativity, as well as the pace of innovation within their organizations.
 By using a few tips of the trade from the arts, leaders can help bring their companies out from behind the curtain and into the spotlight.

 ACT provides training for business professionals using the innovative Alda Method™, based on improvisational techniques, originally developed by the Alan Alda Center for Communicating Science.

 I am so much more aware of the impact I have on others.
 It has made me more patient and thoughtful, which allows me to take feedback in new ways.

 Profits from ACT go to benefit the innovative and life-saving work in science and medical communication that is continually being developed by the Alan Alda Center for Communicating Science at Stony Brook University (Alda Center).

 It was as if the three-hour improv session finally, after many years, broke something in my brain loose.
 I gave the best presentation I have ever given and felt very ‘present’ and in control as I gave it.

 “Communication doesn’t take place because you tell somebody something.
 It takes place when you observe them closely and track their ability to follow you.
-Like making a sculpture out of space, communication is a group experience.”
+Communication is a group experience.”

 The workshop opened me up to the potential of listening ‘in the moment’ and on the other person’s terms, rather than simply listening for what I need.